honjow/libdisplay-info/README.md

 ## Contributing

 Open issues and merge requests on the [GitLab project].
+Discuss and ask questions in the [#wayland] IRC channel on OFTC.

 In general, the [Wayland contribution guidelines] should be followed.
 In particular, each commit must carry a Signed-off-by tag to denote that the